How to choose a Christmas tree? – Sapin Belge Skip to content

 Choose the location of the Christmas tree in the decorated house

-Before you head out to the lot or store to pick out this year’s perfect tree, you’ll want to be sure where you want to place the tree and how much space you have available.
-Try to avoid locations near heat sources like radiators, fireplaces, heat vents, and even televisions or sunny windows.
-Also, try to place the tree in an area that doesn’t get a lot of traffic to avoid accidental bumps and potential safety issues.
-Next, you’ll want to measure the dimensions of the space you have available, keeping in mind that a tree stand will add a few extra inches of height, as will a star or angel to finish off the top.
+Before heading to the lot or store to choose this year's perfect tree, you need to be sure of where you want to place the tree and how much space you have available.
+Try to avoid locations near heat sources like radiators, fireplaces, heating vents, and even televisions or sunny windows.
+Also, try to place the tree in a low-traffic area to avoid accidental bumps and potential safety issues.
+Next, you'll need to measure the dimensions of the space you have available, keeping in mind that a tree stand will add a few extra inches of height, as will a star or angel to finish the top.

 You should leave a minimum of 15 cm between the top of your tree and the ceiling.
-If you plan to use a tree crown, allow at least 30 cm.
-If you have a standard ceiling of 240 cm, a tree that is 210 cm high is ideal.
+If you plan to use a fir wreath, allow at least 30 cm.
+If you have a standard 240 cm ceiling, a 210 cm tall tree is ideal.

 Know what you want

-Every tree species is a little different, so finding the best types of real Christmas trees for your family will depend on your household's needs and wants.
-For example, if you have children, you might want to look for pine or fir trees with soft needles rather than spruce trees, which have sharp needles that can hurt when stepped on.
+Every tree species is a little different, so finding the best types of real Christmas trees for your family means matching them to your household's needs and wants.
+For example, if you have children, you might want to choose pine or fir trees with soft needles rather than spruce trees , whose sharp needles can hurt when stepped on.

-On the lot, you will see three or four common varieties of fir trees.
-Some things to consider when choosing the right type will be the color, shape, and feel of the tree.
-Some trees are dark green and others have gray or white hues.
-Some trees have tight branches and others are more spaced out.
-One thing to remember is that if the tree looks very full when it is bare of ornaments, it may be difficult to decorate with garlands.
-Most trees that end up on a lot have been groomed and trimmed to look nice during the selection process.
-Then you get it home and realize there is very little space for ornaments.
+On the lot, you'll see three or four common varieties of fir trees.
+Some things to consider when choosing the right type are the tree's color, shape, and feel.
+Some trees are dark green, while others have gray or white hues.
+Some trees have tightly packed branches, while others are more widely spaced.
+One thing to remember is that if the tree looks very full even though it's devoid of ornaments, it may be difficult to decorate with garlands.
+Most trees that end up on a lot have been groomed and trimmed to look beautiful during the selection process.
+Then you get it home and realize there's very little space for ornaments.
 It may be best to choose one with a few empty spaces.
 You can also bring a few of your favorite ornaments to test them out in the field.
-Also, make sure the first foot of the trunk is straight, or you will have a hard time doing this correctly at home.
+Also, make sure the first foot of the trunk is straight, or you'll have a hard time trimming it properly at home.

 Consider all angles

-Stand back 5 to 8 feet and examine the tree from several vantage points.
+Step back 1.5 to 2.5 meters and examine the tree from several vantage points.
 Look for a tree with dense branches, good shape, color, and fragrance.
 The trunk should be straight (or nearly so) and should not be visible through the foliage.

 Check the freshness of the tree

 First, check the trunk of the fresh Christmas tree .
 The trunk should be slightly sticky.
-Bend a needle in half with your fingers; fresh firs should snap, while fresh pines should bend and not break.
+Bend a needle in half with your fingers; fresh fir trees should snap, while fresh pine trees should bend and not break.

 To find the best Christmas tree that will last the longest, gently grasp the inside of a branch and pull your hand toward you.
 The needles should remain on the tree.
-You can also gently tap the cut end of a tree on the ground; if a few needles fall off, the tree should be in good condition.
-If a lot of needles fall off, keep looking for another tree.
+You can also gently tap the cut end of a tree on the ground; if a few needles fall, the tree should be in good condition.
+If many needles fall, continue looking for another tree.

 Tips for caring for your Christmas tree

-Once you bring your live Christmas tree home, taking proper care of it is essential to keep it looking fresh and beautiful throughout the holiday season.
-Proper care will ensure that your tree retains its needles and shine for weeks to come.
+Once you've brought your live Christmas tree home, proper care is essential to keep it looking fresh and beautiful throughout the holiday season.
+Proper maintenance will ensure your tree retains its needles and shine for weeks.
 Here are some essential tips:

 1. Refresh the tree trunk

-Once home, cut about 2 to 3 cm at the base of the trunk to allow for better water absorption.
-This step is crucial because it prevents the sap from drying out and blocking the internal channels of the trunk.
-Then immediately place the trunk in a container of water so that the tree begins to absorb moisture.
+Once you get home, cut about 2 to 3 cm from the base of the trunk to allow for better water absorption.
+This step is crucial because it prevents the sap from drying out and blocking the trunk's internal channels.
+Then immediately place the trunk in a container of water so the tree can begin absorbing moisture.

 2. Choose the right location

-Avoid placing your tree near heat sources such as fireplaces, radiators or air vents.
-Heat quickly dries out the tree, causing needles to drop.
+Avoid placing your tree near heat sources such as fireplaces, radiators, or vents.
+Heat quickly dries out the tree, causing needle drop.
 Instead, choose a cool, draft-free location, and if possible, away from frequent traffic to avoid accidental impacts.

 3. Water regularly